opstrace/opstrace/docs/guides/administrator/adding-and-managing-tenants.md

 ## Send Data to a new Tenant with an Integration

-Opstrace provides integrations that simplify collection of data from various.
+Opstrace provides integrations that simplify collection of data from various data sources.
-This includes automating the configuration of the API tokens.
+This includes automating the use of the API tokens in the assocated configuration.
-For example, from a Kubernetes cluster.
+For example, collecting metrics and logs from a Kubernetes cluster.

-For more information, visit our forthcoming Integrations Guide.

 ## Delete a Tenant

-Deleting a tenant is simple, and permanent.
+Deleting a tenant is simple, although we do not currently purge the data automatically.
+We don't deploy the purgers for Cortex or Loki yet, so we, therefore, don't purge the data that exists in Cortex or Loki for a tenant.
+(In other words, while we delete the tenants, there are still remnants of the data in storage, which means a new tenant could be created with the same name, and it would have access to the existing data left behind.)
+We will ship this in a future release.

 ![deleting a tenant gif](../../assets/tenants-guide-delete.gif)